-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in California.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in California.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 According to homeschooling authorities, homeschoolers in California have four basic options for teaching their children at home:

-It is nice to have choices in the best way to homeschool our children.
-Because of the different options for homeschooling in California, it is easy to find some way that fits your family best.
+Many homeschooling families find it nice to have choices in the best way to homeschool their children.
+Because of the different options for homeschooling in California, it is easy to find some way that fits their family best.

 There may be some of you new to homeschooling, or considering it, that may wonder what a homeschool day consists of.
-Of course, this varies widely among different families, but here is how our day typically unfolds.
-My three children are usually up by 8:00 a.m., have breakfast and do a few chores while breakfast is prepared.
-We typically begin our homeschool curriculum by 9:00.
-I have two second graders and one fifth grader.
-It's easy to incorporate a few of the subjects with both grades and we can work together as a group.
-When it's necessary to split up, I work with one grade while the other student works on their Time4Learning curriculum online and then we later switch.
+Of course, this varies widely among different families, but here is an example of how a typical day may unfold.
+Say you have three children who are usually up by 8:00 a.m.
+They then do a few chores around the house while breakfast is prepared.
+You could begin your homeschool curriculum by 9:00.
+If you have a few students in closely aligned grade levels, it’s easy to incorporate a few of the subjects with both grades and then work together as a group.
+When it’s necessary to split up, you can work with one grade while the other works on their Time4Learning curriculum on the computer, and then rotate stations later.